garynth41/John-Hopkins-University-Mastering-Software-Development-in-R/README.md

 - Week 3 : Licensing, Version Control, and Software Design
 - Week 4 : Continuous Integration and Cross Platform Development

-Kindly refer to [The `farsdata` R Package](https://github.com/englianhu/farsdata) which is my R package repo for the assignment.

 ## Course 4 : Building Data Visualization Tools